lewark/inv.lua/README.md

 }
 ```

+The current possible values for the `purpose` field are `crafting` and `storage`, the latter of which being the default for peripherals with an inventory.

 ### Recipes

 Custom crafting recipes must be specified in `recipes/minecraft.json`.
 Like inventory filters, recipes can address input items by name or by Ore Dictionary tags.
+Use the "tag" field for a single tag, or "tags" for a dictionary of the format `{"tag":true,"tag2":true}`.

 ```json
 [